mz4/Crumbs/docs/frontend.md

 ## CSS3/SASS

+<h4>CSS Architecture</h4>
+<h4>SMACSS</h4>
+SMACSS method consists on organizing CSS rules in five different categories:

+- Basic: Default elements styles.
+It doesn’t include any class or ID selectors.
+- Layout: It divides the content into sections (header, footer, primary content).
+- Module: Those components that can be reused.
+Modules sit inside Layout components.
+- State: The rules that establish the state of our modules.
+A state is something that augments and overrides all other styles.
+- Theme: It would allow the more visual aspects of the project.

+---

 <h4>Display property</h4>
 - block: element starts on a new line and stretches out to the left and right as far as it can.
 - inline: element not on a new line and doesnt stretch.